mindersec/minder/docs/docs/cli/medic_policy_status_get.md

   -t, --entity-type string   the entity type to get policy status for (one of artifact,build_environment,repository) -h, --help                 help for get
-  -o, --output string        Output format (json, yaml or table) (default "table") -i, --policy string        policy id to get policy status for -g, --project string       project id to get policy status for -p, --provider string      Provider to get policy status for (default "github")
+  -o, --output string        Output format (json, yaml or table) (default "table") -i, --policy string        policy name to get policy status for -g, --project string       project id to get policy status for -p, --provider string      Provider to get policy status for (default "github")
 ```